-- Core data systems, including the ADOT Event Reporting System (ERS) and the Regional Archived Data System (RADS) serve as the data engines that support 511, az511.gov, social media alerts, ARIS alerts, and data sharing with public and private partners. - ERS includes statewide closures, restrictions, planned events, incidents and weather sensor data to provide status for the statewide highway network. - RADS collects and stores traffic data from agencies across the region including data from the ADOT FMS, local agencies, third-party sources and public safety/emergency response dispatch (CAD) systems.
-RADS processes travel times for the region's travel time program for freeways and arterials. - ARIS is integrated with RADS and automatically disseminates information to agencies to support operations decision-making when incidents impact the network.
-ARIS provides timely notifications to the affected traffic operations centers and provides continuous updates on traffic impacts throughout the incident duration. - The connected vehicle components of this project will leverage the technology advancements and lessons learned of the Arizona Connected Vehicles Initiative and MCDOT SMARTDriveSM program - a partnership between MCDOT, ADOT, FHWA and the University of Arizona that develops and demonstrates advanced ITS applications, including the Multi-Modal Intelligent Traffic Signal System (MMITSS) technologies, evaluate benefits, and provide a model for future connected vehicle applications.
-The partners have collaborated to develop the Anthem Test Bed to evaluate and test these advanced technologies. - The Regional Community Network (RCN) is a high-speed fiber-optic communications system designed to share video, data, and other information among regional agencies.
+- Core data systems, including the ADOT Event Reporting System (ERS) and the MCDOT ARIS system serve as the data engines that support 511, az511.gov, social media alerts, ARIS alerts, and data sharing with public and private partners. - o ERS includes statewide closures, restrictions, planned events, incidents and weather sensor data to provide status for the statewide highway network. - ARIS collects and stores traffic data from agencies across the region including data from the ADOT FMS, local agencies, third-party sources and public safety/emergency response dispatch (CAD) systems.
+ARIS processes travel times for the region's travel time program for freeways and arterials. - ARIS automatically disseminates information to agencies to support operations decision-making when incidents impact the network.
+ARIS provides timely notifications to the affected traffic operations centers and provides continuous updates on traffic impacts throughout the incident duration. - The connected vehicle components of this project will leverage the technology advancements and lessons learned of the Arizona Connected Vehicles Initiative and MCDOT SMARTDriveSM program - a partnership between MCDOT, ADOT, FHWA and the University of

+- The Regional Community Network (RCN) is a high-speed fiber-optic communications system designed to share video, data, and other information among regional agencies.
 The RCN is the region's communication backbone that supports interagency congestion mitigation activities, links member agencies via a wide area network, and reduces duplicative costs by providing fiber communications for shared use. - AZTech is a regional traffic management partnership in the Phoenix Metropolitan area that guides the application of Intelligent Transportation System (ITS) technologies for managing regional traffic.
 The AZTech Partnership and organizational structure has been in place for more than 25 years and provides a strong foundational of multi-agency collaboration and consensus building around operations and strategy implementation. - MAG Systems Management and Operations (SM&O) Plan Driven by the MAG ITS Committee, a regional SM&O Plan was developed in 2018 outline the vision and set of strategies and investment areas for ITS and TSMO within the MAG region.
 This plan was used to inform the TSMO components and recommended investments in the Regional Transportation Plan and future considerations as the region looked to pursue an extension of the Prop 400 regional sales tax.
 The SM&O Plan was organized around four investment 'buckets', with the first being ICM.
 The investments and projects in the ICM bucket are consistent with and supportive of the ICM investments envisioned for the Loop 101 Mobility Project and provides significant regional momentum and policy support for ICM in the region.

-4 OPERATING AND SYSTEM NEEDS
+4. OPERATING AND SYSTEM NEEDS